-The Quick and Easy Guide to Painting Shutters
+The Quick & Easy Guide to Painting Shutters

 Painting shutters are one thing you can do to boost your curb appeal and give your exterior a facelift.
 Read on for a quick and easy guide on how to paint shutters.

-Have you every wondered how the professional painters paint shutters so easily?
+Have you ever wondered how professional painters paint shutters so easily?
 When painters that know what they are doing paint shutters, there are no drips or runs.
 The shutters are uniform in both color and texture.

 Best Paint for Shutters